 What does APSAC do for me?

-How do I become an APSAC representative?
+How do I become an APSAC member?

 APSAC terms run for a minimum of three years, with the possibility of a 1-year extension for emeritus status.
-In addition to attending monthly 2-hour meetings, APSAC representatives should be available and accessible whenever his or her peers have a problem or concern.
+In addition to attending monthly 2-hour meetings, APSAC members should be available and accessible whenever his or her peers have a problem or concern.
 Members also carry out additional duties resulting from APSAC subcommittee meetings, University committees and/or ad hoc meetings.

 Can I attend an APSAC meeting?

 Guests are welcome to observe regular meetings.
 Contact an APSAC member if you are interested in observing a meeting.